TRC-Crypto/stashtab/docs/ARCHITECTURE.md

 # Stashtab Architecture

-This document explains how Stashtab works under the hood.
+This document explains how Stashtab primitives work and how to compose them.

 ## Overview

-Stashtab is a DeFi neobank that abstracts blockchain complexity from users.
-Users sign up with email, deposit USDC, and earn yield—without ever managing private keys or interacting with smart contracts directly.
+Stashtab is a set of composable primitives for building onchain finance products.
+Each primitive is a self-contained module that solves one specific problem, allowing builders to compose them into whatever they need.

+The architecture is designed around composability—use what you need, ignore the rest.

 ## System Components